chris9740/swiftdns/README.md

 This rule will block any request for `example.com` as well as all subdomains of `example.com`.
 Note that, unlike `*.`, the `**.` pattern can only exist at the beginning of the line.

 **Tip** - Test your rules with `swiftdns resolve example.com`.
 If done correctly, trying to resolve a blacklisted domain should give you an error.

+## Whitelisting

+The syntax for whitelisting is identical to that of blacklisting.
+The only difference is that they _have_ to be located in the already-created file `/etc/swiftdns/rules/whitelist.txt`.
+The whitelist takes precedence over any blacklist file.

 ## Configuration